Risk Management System of the OLC Group

 Quality of Non-Structural Aspects (e.g., Cast Members’ hospitality)

 Tokyo Disney Resort, the core business of the OLC Group, is sustained by a large number of Cast Members.
 Their hospitality sustains the high level of satisfaction of Guests.
 However, in cases where the recruitment and development of Cast Members become unexpectedly difficult, leading to a decline in the quality of our hospitality, Theme Park attendance may decrease, which could have an adverse impact on the Group’s business results, such as a drop in net sales.
-On the assumption that the competition for workers equipped with hospitality skills will intensify over the long term, we are undertaking such measures as increasing the cap on the Cast Members’ pay rise, establishing a new category of full-time employees named Theme Park operation employees and converting some Cast Members into these employees, and offering expanded educational and division-specific training programs.
+On the assumption that the competition for workers equipped with hospitality skills will intensify over the long term, we are undertaking such measures as increasing the cap on the Cast Members’ pay rise, converting some Cast members into Theme Park operation employees, and offering expanded educational and division-specific training programs.
 In addition to providing Cast Members with education and training opportunities, we intend to continue making improvements in their workplace environment to enable them to work with pride and joy.